HomeDirectoriesTop 7 Mistakes on Directory Listings (And How to Fix Them)

 Each field you complete increases your chances of matching a customer’s specific needs.
 Someone searching for a Spanish-speaking dentist will find you only if you’ve listed Spanish in your language fields.

 Operating hours seem straightforward until you consider all the variations.
-Regular hours, holiday schedules, seasonal adjustments, special events – each requires attention in your directory listings.
+Regular hours, holiday schedules, seasonal adjustments, special events: each one needs attention in your directory listings.
 Miss one update, and you risk disappointing customers at the worst possible moment.

 Key Insight: According to research from Birdeye, businesses with accurate, up-to-date hours information see 2.7x more foot traffic from directory searches compared to those with outdated hours.

 The holiday problem deserves special mention.
 Every year, businesses lose customers on holidays because their directories show regular hours.
 Smart businesses update holiday hours weeks in advance across all directories.
-The lazy ones wonder why January is slow after disappointing holiday shoppers.
+The ones who don’t wonder why January is slow after disappointing holiday shoppers.

-Consider creating an hours update calendar.
+Consider building an hours update calendar.
 Mark every holiday, seasonal change, and special event that affects your hours.
 Set reminders two weeks before each date to update all directory listings.
-This preventive approach prevents the mad scramble of last-minute updates.
+That way you avoid the mad scramble of last-minute changes.

 Some modern directories offer special hours features.
 Google My Business, for instance, lets you set specific hours for holidays without changing regular hours.
-Take advantage of these features – they’re designed to prevent exactly this problem.
+Use these features, since they’re designed to prevent exactly this problem.

 Your directory images are often a customer’s first impression of your business.
-Blurry, outdated, or irrelevant photos immediately signal unprofessionalism.
-Yet many businesses upload whatever random photos they have handy, treating this key element as an afterthought.
+Blurry, outdated, or irrelevant photos immediately signal a lack of care.
+Yet many businesses upload whatever random photos they have handy, treating this as an afterthought.

 Quality matters more than quantity here.
 One sharp, well-lit photo beats ten blurry smartphone snapshots.
-But what exactly makes a directory photo effective?
-Let’s break it down:
+So what makes a directory photo effective?
+Here is a breakdown:

 Photo TypePurposeCommon MistakesGood techniques